plewis/plewis.github.io/phylogenetics/lab-simulation.md

 In addition to inventing the field of likelihood-based phylogenetics (Felsenstein 1981), Joe Felsenstein published an earlier paper in 1978 that created quite a stir for quite some time titled "Cases in which parsimony or compatibility methods will be positively misleading."
 This is the paper that first considered the phenomenon of **long branch attraction** (**LBA**).

 Let's demonstrate LBA using simulation.

-Using nano, replace the contents of your _tree.txt_ file with the following single line:
+:large_blue_diamond: Using nano, replace the contents of your _tree.txt_ file with the following single line:

     (A:0.5,B:0.05,(C:0.05,D:0.5):0.05)

-Before going further, copy this tree description and paste it into FigTree to see what this tree looks like.
+:large_blue_diamond: Before going further, copy this tree description and paste it into FigTree to see what this tree looks like.

 The key is that this tree has two unrelated edges that are an order of magnitude longer than all other edges in the tree.

 > :thinking: What split characterizes the true tree: AB|CD, AC|BC, or AD|BC?